kufi/C-Compiler/README.md

-Scanner in C
+Compiler in C
 ============

-A simple scanner implemented in C.
+A simple compiler in C.

 In no way production ready.